KuNyaa/berkeleydeeprlcourse-homework-pytorch-solution/hw1/README.md

 - ###### model.py

-  The code use to define neural network.
+  The code used for defining neural network.

 - ###### plot.py

-  The code use to generate figure for report.
+  The code used for generating figure in report.

   ​